 Cleaning Your Centrifuge

-Routinely cleaning your centrifuge as well as making sure to have routine maintenance performed is another way to make sure you optimize your centrifuges life potential.
+Routinely cleaning your centrifuge and routine maintenance are additional ways to make sure you optimize your centrifuges life potential.
 The centrifuge bowl and any accessories used should periodically be sanitized, using 70% isopropyl alcohol is recommended.
 It is not recommended that you use any sort of harsh bleaches.
 While cleaning the bowl it is also recommended that you clean the rotor, buckets, and any inserts.
 Removing the rotor at the end of the day and placing it to dry is good practice.
 After cleaning it is highly suggested to let the centrifuge thoroughly dry out by leaving the lid open.
 You should also apply a small amount of silicon-based grease to the rotor trunnions after each cleaning, this will allow the buckets to swing properly without causing metal to metal friction when in use.

 Inspection